Residency Profile: Center for Vision Development Optometry Inc.

 Pasadena, CA 91107

-Coordinator & Faculty: Derek Tong, OD, FAAO, FCOVD, FNORA, Diplomate (American Board of Optometry)
+Coordinator & Faculty: Derek Tong, OD, FAAO, FCOVD, FNORA

 Faculty: Belinda Kuo, OD, FAAO, FCOVD

-The Pediatric Optometry and Vision Therapy/Neuro-Optometry Residency Program at the Center for Vision Development Optometry Inc. provides qualified graduate optometrists with advanced clinical experience in the diagnosis and management of pediatric eye diseases, binocular vision disorders, visual-perceptual dysfunctions, acquired brain injury, and other functional vision deficits.
+The Residency Program in Vision Rehabilitation (Program Area of Emphasis: 1.
+Pediatric Optometry, 2.
+Vision Therapy & Rehabilitation) at the Center for Vision Development Optometry Inc. provides qualified graduate optometrists with advanced clinical experience in the diagnosis and management of pediatric eye diseases, binocular vision disorders, visual-perceptual dysfunctions, acquired brain injury, and other functional vision deficits.
 The learning objectives are achieved through patient care, case studies, and seminars which will facilitate the resident’s development into an expert clinician in the areas of pediatric optometry, binocular vision, vision development, neuro-optometry, and vision enhancement.

 A unique component of this program is equipping the resident with the necessary practice management skills to operate a private practice and successfully market its unique services.
 The resident will also learn to interact and co-manage patients with other optometrists, child development specialists, educators, and rehabilitation professionals.

 This residency program is based at the Center for Vision Development Optometry Inc., the private practice of Dr. Derek Tong located in Pasadena, CA. The practice focuses on providing excellent patient care in Pediatric Optometry, Vision Therapy, and Neuro-Optometry.
 The residency is a full-time, formal, supervised program consisting of direct patient care, didactic education, teaching experience, and scholarly activities.